AdaCore/ada-spark-rfcs/considered/rfc-shortcircuit.md

 Unit consistency
 ----------------

-The pragma `Shorcircuit_Operators` needs to be consistent between the specification and the implementation of a library unit.
+The pragma `Shortcircuit_Operators` needs to be consistent between the specification and the implementation of a library unit.
 In the case where there's no specification (e.g. a library unit subprogram body), then the value of the pragma in the body is the one of the unit.

-An the body of a unit may have an explicit value `Shorcircuit_Operators` as long as it's the same (explicit or implicit) of its specification.
+An the body of a unit may have an explicit value `Shortcircuit_Operators` as long as it's the same (explicit or implicit) of its specification.

 Static and Dynamic Semantics
 ----------------------------

-`Shorcircuit_Operators` impact both dynamic semantics and static semantics.
+`Shortcircuit_Operators` impact both dynamic semantics and static semantics.
 For example, in Ada, the following is illegal:

 ```ada
 X : constant := Boolean'Pos (False and ((1/0) /= 23));
 ```

-As we know statically that the static expression will be divided by 0.
-However, under `Shorcircuit_Operators (On)`, it becomes valid as the right-end side of the expression will not be computed.
+as we know statically that the static expression will be divided by 0.
+However, under `Shortcircuit_Operators (On)`, it becomes valid as the right-end side of the expression will not be computed.

 Renamings